 In January of 2008 John Marovich was named the third head coach in the history of the Valparaiso University women’s soccer program.
 He joined the Valparaiso University coaching staff as an assistant coach prior to the 2002 season.
 After serving in this role for the Crusaders for his first three years with the program, he was promoted to associate head coach, where he assumed a full-time role prior to the 2005 season.

-During his stint as a head coach, Marovich has had four players earn All-Horizon League First Team honors, while seven others have been Second Team All-League picks.
-Marovich also has had even Horizon League All-Newcomer Team selections under his guidance.
-His team also has had success in the classroom, as six student-athletes have been voted to the Horizon League’s All-Academic Team.
+During his stint as a head coach, Marovich has had four players earn All-Horizon League First Team honors, while nine others have been Second Team All-League picks.
+Marovich also has had 13 Horizon League All-Newcomer Team selections under his guidance.
+His team also has had success in the classroom, as eight student-athletes have been voted to the Horizon League’s All-Academic Team.